sandraC1996/Cota_Portfolio/FP1.md

 #### Introduction:

- - **The beggining of steaming services and their moderate success:**
+ - **The beginning of streaming services and their moderate success:**

-      Explain how streaming services started and introduce some of the main reasons for their inital growth
+      Explain how streaming services started and introduce some of the main reasons for their initial growth

  - **The increasing amount of content:**

-      Bring focus in how the mix of their original content with access to classic movies and tv shows became a key reason for their progress
+      Bring focus on how the mix of their original content with access to classic movies and tv shows became a key reason for their progress

-#### Point 1: **Succes for streaming plataforms**
+#### Point 1: **Succes for streaming platforms**

  - **Exponential success & Covid-19**